 \section{Proposed ONS-SDP-PSCA-based Method}

-In the section \ref{section_III}, the LC-ZF-SCA-based scheme is put forward to optimize AF relay beamforming matrix $\mathbf{A}$, IRS reflecting coefficient vectors $\bar{\bm{\theta}}_1$ and $\bar{\bm{\theta}}_2$.
-To obtain a rate performance improvement, a high-performance ONS-SDP-PSCA-based scheme is proposed, where the subproblem related to $\mathbf{A}$ is solved by SVD and ONS method.
-Then the optimization problem is translated to two SDP problems, where IRS phase shift matrix in the second time slot is optimized by GFP algorithm, and a penalty function is adopted to recover rank-one IRS phase shift matrices of two time slots.
-The associated details are as follow.
+In the section III, the LC-ZF-SCA-based scheme is put forward to optimize AF relay beamforming matrix $\mathbf{A}$, IRS reflecting coefficient vectors $\bar{\bm{\theta}}_1$ and $\bar{\bm{\theta}}_2$.
+To obtain a rate performance improvement, a high-performance ONS-SDP-PSCA-based scheme is proposed, where the subproblem related to $\mathbf{A}$ is firstly solved by SVD and ONS method.
+Then the optimization problem is translated into two SDP subproblems, where IRS phase shift matrix in the second time slot is optimized by GFP algorithm, and a penalty function is adopted to recover rank-one IRS phase shift matrices of two time slots.
+The associated details are presented as follow.